b12-archive/tape-css/Readme.md

 ***tape-css* just feels lightening-fast.**

 It turns out much of the measured time is just the browser rendering the initial page.
-We tried to time how much that takes though – we got wildly differing results though.
+We tried to time how much that takes – we got wildly differing results though.
 Feel free to submit a PR if you manage to work this out.